 Here in the city of Houston, there are leash laws that folks should abide by when walking their dog, although I have never had a case in which a dog that caused serious injury was out walking and just got off the leash.
 The cases I see are dogs that tend to get away from the back yard and are wandering around; of course, that’s in technical violation of the leash law because they’re out in public without a leash.

 That depends on the dog.
 For inherently dangerous dogs such as Pit-bulls, Rottweilers, etc. the owners of those dogs are automatically liable when that dog bites, while other dogs, such as poodles, retrievers, that sometimes bite but the owner is not necessarily liable just because the dog bit the first time.
 With those dogs, you need to prove the dog had a history of biting and that the owner knew of it before you can claim negligence.
 In other words, there is a one free bite rule for dogs that are not inherently dangerous.

 What Would I be Entitled to If I was the Victim of a Dog Attack?

-It depends on the severity of your injuries; if you have simple puncture wounds to your leg that did not require stitches and the scarring is minimal and located somewhere not clearly visible, the case is probably worth less than $10,000 because the medical bills will tend to be low.
+It depends on the severity of your injuries; if you have simple puncture wounds to your leg that did not require stitches and the scarring is minimal and located somewhere not clearly visible, the dog bite insurance settlement is probably worth less than $10,000 because the medical bills will tend to be low.
 The exception might be if there is post-traumatic stress disorder that is documented by a psychiatrist.

 Each case is evaluated individually; you may have a child who was bitten in the face, leaving severe scars that will require scar revision surgeries throughout their life; future medical costs could be in six figures; you never know.
 In certain cases, you will have nerve damage to the face, damage to salivary glands, or even eye or ear injuries that require major plastic surgery.
 Every case is evaluated differently.